sartorlab/mint/README.md

 Taking the example in [Testing `mint`](#testing-mint) as a guide, setting up a project requires the following:

-1. A project [annotation file](#annotation-file) describing the samples, and any group comparisons to make.
+1. A [samples file](#samples-file) describing the samples and any covariates associated with them.
 Put this in `/path/to/mint/projects`.
-2. A [group file](#group-file) mapping group numbers to group names, if any comparisons are made.
+2. A [comparisons file](#comparisons-file) describing the comparisons to be made and models and covariates to use.
 Put this in `/path/to/mint/projects`.
 3. The location of the raw sequencing reads corresponding to the samples, and the relevant reference genome.

 [Top](#contents)